ashanuyangoda/VGA_Controller_VHDL/README.md

 # VGA_Controller_VHDL
-This repository contains few examples of VGA Controller Designs in Digilent Basys2 board using VHDL
+This repository contains few examples of VGA Controller Designs in Digilent Basys2 board using VHDL.
+The pinout is in the .ucf file.
+The external 100MHz Crytal was used as the main Clock to the system.

 ## VGA_Test_1
 This contains the VHDL source files which used to create VGA color strips in a monitor.